For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 32. Type Hybrid: Typography in Multilingual Design by viction:ary

 Increasingly globalised, the world is looking for a new-era language that can unite and identify with multiple cultures at once.
-This does not only come as a verbal challenge, but an intellectual one for designers to understand foreign values and communication systems to create an effective discourse.
+This does not only come as a verbal challenge, but an intellectual one for designers to understand foreign values and communication systems to create a productive discourse.
 Type Hybrid is a groundbreaking research into this specialist area.

 It begins with a collection of 120 logotypes that feature synchronised multilingual details within a compact design.
 The showcase then expands to probe into 100 visual communication solutions.
 From corporate branding to event communications and packaging designs, each project demonstrates how designers from different parts of the world draw an international crowd with a hybrid language that stays sensitive to the complexities of local culture.